Shanty Bass Logo

 Shanty Bass is a group of ex-rugby players turned shanty singers from Falmouth.
 Bonded by years of battling in the mud, long away days, and plenty of post-match singing, we now let our voices do the heavy lifting.

 Swapping tackling in the driving rain for harmonies, we sing a mix of rousing sea shanties, traditional Cornish folk songs, and the occasional surprise crossover.
-Originally formed for a wedding, we bring big voices, even bigger hearts, a bit of light-hearted mickey-taking, and toe-tapping tunes you’ll love.
+We bring big voices, even bigger hearts, a bit of light-hearted mickey-taking, and toe-tapping tunes you’ll love.

-- Closing the stage at the Cornwall Christmas Fair
+• Closing the Nutcracker stage at the Cornwall Christmas Fair

 Our repertoire features around 20 songs.
 We love belting out the well-known shanties like 'Rio Grande', 'Keep Haulin'', and 'Mingulay', but we also dig up lesser-heard gems such as 'Rosabella', 'Marching Inland', and 'One More Day'.
 Expect a lively mix!